 Do note that if you don’t move, the watch will then tap on your wrist.
 If you stayed unmoved for about a minute even after the tap, the wearable device would automatically call emergency services after a countdown of 15 seconds ends.
 Besides, it will also send alerts along with your location to your trusted contacts.

 Do note that as mentioned on Apple Support, you may accidentally trigger this security feature if the watch finds you a bit more active.
 In this case; you may want to disable it.

-How to Disable Fall Detection on Apple Watch Series 4
+How to Disable Fall Detection on Apple Watch Series 4 or 5

 To do so, you need to follow the steps mentioned above and turn off the switch next to Fall Detection in the end.